bruceravel/demeter/documentation/SinglePage/bugs.rst

 - **DON'T** assume that others use the same email program as you.
-  Specifically **DON'T** rely upon colored text or fonts in the email message to convey information -- your email may not display the same for me as it does for you.
+  Specifically **DON'T** rely upon colored text or fonts in the email message to convey information |nd| your email may not display the same for me as it does for you.

 - **DON'T** send large files (other than the suggestions above) that have not been requested.
 If a large file is needed to understand the problem, you will be asked for it in a follow-up email.

 - **DON'T** ever send anything by fax.  **DON'T** ever send anything by normal post or overnight express.
-Remember, this is the 21st century.
+It *is* the 21st century, after all!

 - **DON'T** send every file from a :demeter:`feff` run!
 It is usually sufficient to send just the :file:`feff.inp` file.
 If other files